How do you ask your horse to do something?

 For example when I first taught Trigger to say Yes, I would point at the front of his head.
 Then I decided to teach him ‘to be ashamed’, which is where he will put his head under my arm.
 The cues I decided to use for this were to wave my finger in front of him while saying “Shame on you”.
 Trigger saw a finger in front of his face and got a bit confused and started to say Yes.

 I needed to make the ‘ashamed’ cue a lot more distinct when I first started teaching it to him.
 I decided to put my left hand on my hip, as if I was mad with him, and really waggle my finger and whole arm back and forth in front of his face.
 By making my cue very obvious he then understood the difference.
 As he became better at the trick I could make the cues more and more subtle and now I only need to put my hand on my hip and gently waggle my finger back and forth.

 You should also put some careful thought into the verbal cues you will be using when you teach your horse a trick.
 Don’t use words that you might say at other times.

 You can even make up your own verbal cues.

 It isn’t necessary to use a real word as a cue.
 You can even make up cue words (as long as you remember the word) or use words in a different language to keep the verbal cues distinct.

 Where will you be when your horse performs the trick?

 Think also about where you will be when you want your horse to perform his trick.
 If you want to teach your horse to bow with you in the saddle, there is no point in teaching him using a cue that requires you to be on the ground.
 Unless you are very flexible!

-Once your horse has learnt a trick really well your cues can become very subtle, but in the beginning make them very distinct from each other.
+Once your horse has learned a trick really well your cues can become very subtle, but in the beginning, make them very distinct from each other.
 Spend a bit of time planning how you are going to teach each trick and also which cues you will use.
 This will make it easier to teach your horse each new trick and prevent them from becoming confused.